-My name is Shaesta Waiz and I thank you
+My name is Shaesta Waiz and I thank you for visiting the Dreams Soar webpage |

 "I wasn't exposed to aviation until later in life," said Waiz, who was born in an Afghan refugee camp.
 "And when I was, I was completely hooked."
 At 28, Waiz has already become the first female certified pilot from Afghanistan.
 Her next challenge is to become the youngest female pilot to fly around the world.
 "I want to inspire the next generation of female aviation professionals," she told CBC News: Montreal host Debra Arbec on Tuesday 8 Mar 2016, International Women's Day.